fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 > react-spring is a spring-physics based animation library that should cover most of your UI related animation needs.
 It gives you tools flexible enough to confidently cast your ideas into moving interfaces.

-[React-spring](https://www.react-spring.io/) is a library that provides a clean [hook API](https://www.react-spring.io/docs/hooks/basics) for animating React Native components.
+[React-spring](https://www.react-spring.io/) is a library that provides a clean [API](https://react-spring.io/basics) for animating React Native components.

 #### React Navigation